-If you want to see the time without appearing rude, gently turn the digital crown upward, and the screen will gradually lighten up, allowing you to peek subtly.
+If you want to see the time without appearing rude, turn the digital crown upward, and the screen will gradually lighten up, allowing you a subtle peek.

-The Apple Watch may be physically used in many ways.
-All that remains is for you to decide which way is your favourite.
-Apps in the main menu, for example, can be opened by clicking the icon.
+Apps in the main menu can be opened by clicking the icon.
 However, some users have discovered that tapping isn’t perfect.
 You could miss and open another app by mistake.
-Instead of tapping it once it’s been centred, use the Digital Crown to click and open it.
+Instead of tapping it once it’s been centered, use the Digital Crown to click and open it.
 This is a lot easier if you use List View rather than Grid.

 An advantage of the Apple Watch is the ability to take a call from your wrist.
 Though if you want to continue the discussion on your iPhone, it’s not a problem.

 - Answer the call by tapping the green phone button on your watch face.

 - On your iPhone, tap the green phone button in the upper-left corner.

 - The call will now automatically transfer from your Apple Watch to the iPhone.